Su-Ng/Sandbox/README.md

 # Learning how to use Machine Learning

-This is my learning journey to Machine Learning, using the knn K Nearest Neighbour
+This is my learning journey to Machine Learning, using the knn K Nearest Neighbour.
+This is the famous Iris dataset freely available in many sites.

+There are 4 features, which are named as sepal length, sepal width, petal length and petal width.

+The 3 different species of iris are Setosa, Versicolor and Virginica.
+There are 150 observations in this dataset.

 **ModelLearningExample.ipynb**